 Playing order is clockwise unless altered by a wild royal card.
 In this example player A would go first (and attack player C if possible), then player C would go (and attack player B if possible), then B would go (and attack player A if possible).

 A royal card in the deck is considered wild and if picked up it must be played immediately and it reverses playing order.
 If there are only two players then the royal causes the other player to miss a turn.
+If a royal card was dealt in the original hand it can be held and played at any time.

 Cards are picked up to replenish the player's hand to five cards AFTER they have played.
 If a wild royal or the second joker to make a pair is picked up then they must be played immediately but the player cannot replenish their hand.
 They must wait until their next turn.